 Low-Risk Savings: The Basics

 Not all savings need to be invested in volatile markets.
 For emergency funds, near-term goals, or simply money you cannot afford to risk, low-risk savings options are essential.
 Israel offers two main categories: bank fixed deposits (pikdonot) and government savings bonds (mamlachtiot).
-Both provide guaranteed returns with no market risk.
+Both provide a fixed interest rate without exposure to equity-market volatility, though credit and inflation risk still apply.

 A פיקדון בנקאי (Pikdon Bankai) is a term deposit where you lock your money with a bank for a set period - typically 1 month to 5 years - in exchange for a guaranteed ריבית (Ribit) (interest rate).
 The rate is fixed at the time of deposit and does not fluctuate with the market.